Why Should Domestic Violence Victims Seek Injunctions Instead of Just Calling the Police?

 Florida Domestic Violence Lawyers Serving Orlando & Surrounding Areas

 Victims of domestic violence must be protected by more than just a simple call to the police.
-Contact one of our Florida domestic violence lawyers at the Arwani Law Firm, PLLC today to discuss the possibility of obtaining an Injunction for Protection Against Domestic Violence in order to restrain your current or former partner from contacting or hurting you.
+Contact one of our Florida domestic violence lawyers at the Arwani Law Firm today to discuss the possibility of obtaining an Injunction for Protection Against Domestic Violence in order to restrain your current or former partner from contacting or hurting you.